iiscleap/PD-diagnosis-INSPiRE/README.md

 ## Notes

 - Ensure that input audio files are in `.wav` format (taken care of if using the audio_silence_extarctor.py script) and organized as per the folder structure described above.
-- device flag can be used to mention what device to use (GPU or CPU) for the HuBERT model where required.
+- device flag can be used to mention what device to use (GPU or CPU) for the HuBERT model if/where required.
 - Some dataset specific changes might have to be made when using a different dataset based on the naming convention of the files.

 ---